uga-robotics/ROS2-training/instructions/pub_sub.md

 class MinimalPublisher : public rclcpp::Node
 ```

 The public constructor names the node `minimal_publisher` and initializes `count_` to 0.
 Inside the constructor, the publisher is initialized with the `String` message type, the topic name `topic`, and the required queue size to limit messages in the event of a backup.

 Next, `timer_` is initialized with the parameters, which causes the `timer_callback` function to be executed twice a second.
-This is where our `using namespace std::chrono_literals;` declarations comes in handy, because we can easily set the timer to 500ms (half a second) between callbacks.
+This is where our `using namespace std::chrono_literals;` declaration comes in handy, because we can easily set the timer to 500ms (half a second) between callbacks.

-Callbacks are essential to the way ROS2 operates, it is essentially a function that gets called when a particular event happens, such as when a timer goes off, or when a new message appears on a topic (as we'll see in the subscriber section).
+Callbacks are essential to the way ROS2 operates, it is a function that gets called when a particular event happens, such as when a timer goes off, or when a new message appears on a topic (as we'll see in the subscriber section).

 ```C++
 public: